-Smartphone battery life is one of the biggest gripes that the current gen of uber-social users have.
-Although there are certain entry-level and mid-range devices focussed on robust battery life, the flagship smartphones have mostly focussed on integrating a powerful CPU, a glorious high-resolution screen, and an enhanced camera experience.
-And with concerns centered around better battery life, several false rumors and battery myths have circulated amongst the end-users.
+Smartphone battery life is one of the biggest gripes that the current-gen of uber-social users have.
+Although there are certain entry-level and mid-range devices focussed on robust battery life, the flagship smartphones have mostly focussed on integrating a powerful CPU, a glorious high-resolution screen, and enhanced camera experience.
+And with concerns centered around better battery life, several false rumors and smartphone battery facts and myths have circulated amongst the end-users.

 Don’t miss: 10 Tips to Make Your Phone’s Battery Last Longer

-- Myth: It is preferable to charge a smartphone every time from nil to a 100% to preserve battery life.
+- It is preferable to charge a smartphone every time from nil to 100% to preserve battery life.

 No. Modern Li-ion batteries are pretty darn good at calibration and hence can mostly be charged as per your own charging habits.
 It is just preferable to calibrate your battery after a major OS update, and that’s it.

-- Myth: Overcharging Your Smartphone Can Harm your Smartphone Battery to the Extent of Ruining it
+- Overcharging Your Smartphone Can Harm your Smartphone Battery to the Extent of Ruining it

 Wrong.
 Although it is advisable to charge your phone only up to a certain degree.
 Once your phone battery is charged to a 100%, the charger automatically switches off.
 The battery tech is then smart enough to know exactly when it needs to reinitiate the charger connection.

-- Myth: All Battery Saving apps help save battery
+- All Battery Saving apps help save battery

 There are, however, certain exceptional apps like Greenify which theoretically work in a different way which relies on app hibernation and thus helps in improving overall performance as well as in reducing the strain on your battery.

-- Myth: Certain Battery saver apps with ‘charging booster’ help charge your device faster.
+- Certain Battery saver apps with ‘charging booster’ help charge your device faster.

-- Fact: Excessive Heat is Harmful to You Smartphone Battery
+- Excessive Heat is Harmful to You Smartphone Battery

 Try to keep your phone cool at all times.
 The reason you are advised against third-party chargers is also the same – because they might cause excessive heat, and in turn, harm your device.